IsaiahHenryB/Course-Project/README.md

 ### This is my second round of heroku troubleshooting

 After all my troubleshooting was done, I am pleased to say that my app is working correctly :joy: I'm so relieved to be "finished" with this assignment!
 (I might be counting my chickens right now.)

+*I forgot to mention that I edited the navbar and footer to switch the link from login to logout depending on whether a user is signed in or not*